0xZDH/BarTap/README.md

 3. Select 'Distribute App' > 'Custom' > 'Copy App'
 4. Save the app to your local system

+> You can also download a pre-built [release](https://github.com/0xZDH/BarTap/releases)

 <div align="center">
     <h4>Signing BarTap</h4>
 </div>

+> As a personal project, official **BarTap** releases are not signed with an Apple Developer ID to avoid developer program costs.

 1. Go to the Keychain Access app on your Mac.
 2. Choose Keychain Access > Certificate Assistant > Create a Certificate.